Neck-Tongue Syndrome treatments

-- Following 8 visits, pain of the neck and tongue numbness had resolved.
-This case report describes the physical therapy management of an individual with neck-tongue syndrome.
-The management strategy followed a protocol similar to that used for cervicogenic headaches, due to the involvement of the upper cervical spine with both neck-tongue syndrome and cervicogenic headache and the lack of evidence for the treatment of neck-tongue syndrome.
+- Following 8 visits, the pain of the neck and tongue numbness had resolved.
+This case report describes the physical therapy management of an individual with the neck-tongue syndrome.
+The management strategy followed a protocol similar to that used for cervicogenic headaches, due to the involvement of the upper cervical spine with both neck-tongue syndrome and cervicogenic headache and the lack of evidence for the treatment of the neck-tongue syndrome.

 What the therapists came upon here is that the key to neck-tongue syndrome may be in strengthening the neck.

 Below what we will discuss strengthening the cervical neck structure with Prolotherapy injections into the cervical region that has been shown to work on its own in relieving patient symptoms.

 Do cervical collars help?

 We are going to go back to 1984 and a study published in the Journal of Rheumatology.
 (6) Here researchers discussed the use of cervical neck collars to help stabilize the neck-tongue syndrome patient’s neck and alleviate symptoms.